piku/deploy-webdav/README.md

-Deploy a webdav server with Piku.
+With this application you can deploy a simple webdav server with [Piku](https://github.com/rcarmo/piku).

 Tested successfully with [Joplin](https://github.com/laurent22/joplin).